The clocks are going back. The days are getting shorter. And as they say in Game of Thrones, winter is coming.

 If you’ve got a modern kitchen, you could consider LED lighting on kick boards or you could even add some light behind a glass splash-back perhaps?

 Perhaps you prefer a more traditional style and would opt for a classic pendant light or two?
 Depending on the size of your room, you could consider use of table lamps and decorative wall lights.

 And, of course, natural light plays a key role in any kitchen.
 If your kitchen feel too dark, take a look at your curtains and/or blinds.
 If they’re made of dark, heavy material, a quick fix would be to opt for lighter fabrics.

 Clever use of mirrors can also help lighten a room and, where possible, glass doors will help the light flow in.

-If you’re considering a kitchen re-design, we’ll help you see the light.
+If you’re considering a bespoke kitchen re-design, we’ll help you see the light.
+We specialise in handcrafted interiors including luxury utility room and bespoke boot room design.
 Give us a call on 01524 813333 or email [email protected] to find out more.
 Remember, you can keep up-to-date with all the latest news and developments at Lund and Law by following us on Facebook and Instagram.